rqlite/rqlite.io/content/en/docs/API/cluster-client/_index.md

 Your application is initialized with the HTTP addresses of some or all cluster nodes -- for example `http://node1:4001`, `http://node2:4001`, `http://node3:4001`.
 Requests are sent to each address in turn using round-robin, spreading load across the cluster.
 If a node is unreachable, the client skips it and tries the next address.

-This is the approach used by the [rqlite-go-http](https://github.com/rqlite/rqlite-go-http) Go client library:
+This is the approach currently in development in the [rqlite-go-http](https://github.com/rqlite/rqlite-go-http) Go client library:

 ```go
 client, err := rqlitehttp.NewClient("http://node1:4001", nil)